-All supporting strategies will continue to be updated to align with the overall strategic plan as progress is made.
-In addition, the university continues to respond to the challenges faced throughout the sector due to increased competition, major regulatory reform, a demographic decline in 18 year-olds as well as the impact of the decision to leave the European Union, where the full consequences are still unknown.
-We have continued to proactively engage with significant policy changes relating to education, Brexit and industrial strategy, hosting visits from Government officials and participating at the highest level in sector and industry representative bodies.
-For example, Professor Linda Drew is an active member of GuildHE's Executive Board and the Mayor's Skills for Londoners Advisory Committee.
-We also hosted the WONKHE Festival in 2017 and will again host this sector conference in 2018.
+Each area is supported by an individual plan that is refreshed every six months.
+In addition, the University continues to respond to the challenges faced throughout the sector due to increased competition, major regulatory reform, a demographic decline in 18 year-olds as well as the impact of the decision to leave the European Union, where the full consequences are still unknown.
+We have continued to proactively engage with significant policy changes relating to education, Brexit and industrial strategy, participating at the highest level in sector and industry representative bodies.

-The review of all courses undertaken in 2017 is almost complete, and they are now more closely aligned to our strategic aims and the guiding principles, to provide an unrivalled education that will keep our graduates at the forefront of innovation and creativity, and provide them with the mindset and skillsets to succeed.
+Our course portfolio is under continual review to ensure that it remains relevant and provides an unrivalled education that will keep our graduates at the forefront of innovation and creativity, and provide them with the mindset and skillsets to succeed.